binocarlos/len/README.md

 var lendb = len(db);
 ```

-You can add resources - these are things in the real world that can be 'booked'.

 A booking represents a resource being used for a period of time.

 Here we create a booking for bob the mechanic: